HansselMorales/ProjectsPortfolio/INGENIA 2022 PERFORMANCE/README.md

 ![image](https://user-images.githubusercontent.com/122589585/219265732-29d2f29d-9999-404d-83f1-d446c20c5257.png)

-3. The following graphic showed that our level of approved services follows the same trend as the level of requested services.
-One highlight of this graphic is that in the Q2-Q3 period, there was a high increment on requested services.
+3. The following graphic showed that the level of approved services followed the same trend as the level of requested services.
+One highlight of this graphic was that in the Q2-Q3 period, there was a high increment on requested services.
 However, that increment was too low on approved services.

 ![image](https://user-images.githubusercontent.com/122589585/219265930-59529ba5-5a51-4211-985c-4d40ad13254a.png)